google/swift-jupyter/README.md

 Extract the Swift toolchain somewhere.

-Important note about CUDA/CUDNN: You should install them on your system without using Conda, because Conda's CUDNN is too old to work with the Swift toolchain's TensorFlow.
+Important note about CUDA/CUDNN: If you are using a CUDA toolchain, then you should install CUDA and CUDNN on your system without using Conda, because Conda's CUDNN is too old to work with the Swift toolchain's TensorFlow.
 (As of 2019-04-08, Swift for TensorFlow requires CUDNN 7.5, but Conda only has CUDNN 7.3).

 #### 2. Initialize environment